 Simple changes can make all the difference:

-- Transform a toybox full of myriad toys to a well-designed shelf with carefully arranged toys and lessons laid out purposefully.
+- Transform a toybox full of myriad toys into a well-designed shelf with carefully arranged toys and lessons laid out purposefully.

 - Provide small chairs and a small table to work at so a child feels at home.